Code-Institute-Submissions/flask-training-calendar/README.md

 ```
 pip3 install -r requirements.txt
 ```
-3. You will have to create the database tables, in your terminal enter the python3 interpreter and enter:
+3. You will have to create the database tables, in the python3 interpreter enter:
 ```
 from flasktrainingcalendar import db
 db.create_all()